 As we are examining modeling approaches of a real world scenario, which is both a scheduling and an assignment problem, we screened relevant literature on the multiple traveling salesman problem (mTSP) and from job scheduling theory.
-Bektas (2006) proposes modeling variants and solution procedures for the mTSP.
+[5] proposes modeling variants and solution procedures for the mTSP.
 Yet, our scheduling and assignment problem is only related to the mTSP in terms of constraints but varies significantly regarding the objective function because of dependencies between processing sequences.
 That is, it does make a difference for the overall harm to process an incident before a less severe incident.

 Our problem is also related to a problem in the scheduling literature.
-If we assume that travel times between two incident locations does not depend on the particular type of rescue unit that travels, then our problem is equivalent to the "parallel-machine scheduling problem with unrelated machines, non-batch sequence-dependent setup times, and a weighted sum of completion times as the objective", classified as $R/ST{SD}/\Sigma w_jC_j$ in the scheduling literature (Allahverdi et al., 2008).
-However, this assumption is rarely met in practice so that heuristics suggested for this problem (Weng et al., 2001) are inappropriate.
+If we assume that travel times between two incident locations does not depend on the particular type of rescue unit that travels, then our problem is equivalent to the "parallel-machine scheduling problem with unrelated machines, non-batch sequence-dependent setup times, and a weighted sum of completion times as the objective", classified as $R/ST{SD}/\Sigma w_jC_j$ in the scheduling literature [3].
+However, this assumption is rarely met in practice so that heuristics suggested for this problem [30] are inappropriate.
 Thus, we are bound to alternative solution heuristics.

-Our artifact, in terms of a quantitative decision model, is modeled as a variant of a (job) scheduling model for unrelated, parallel machines (rescue units) (Blazewicz et al., 1991).
-The model is non-preemptive (Requirement 5).
-We hereby also allow for parallel processing of one incident by several rescue units.
+Our artifact, in terms of a quantitative decision model, is modeled as a variant of a (job) scheduling model for unrelated, parallel machines (rescue units) [8].
+The model is non-preemptive (Requirement 5): a rescue unit cannot interrupt processing an incident (job) before its complete release.
+We hereby allow for parallel processing of one incident by several rescue units.
 An incident is not regarded as being completely processed unless all required rescue units have finished their work.
 But, once a rescue unit has finished a job it can be assigned to another incident again.
 Furthermore, we do not require specific processing orders (task windows).
 All relevant information (processing times, severity of incidents, and travel times) is expected to be available in order to make the model work.
 Even though this may seem unrealistic, we assume that we can trust reports from on-site agents about incidents and status updates of rescue units and regard information as complete.
-In cases where uncertainty prevails, we refer to a non-probabilistic, fuzzy optimization model presented in Wex et al. (2012) even though this model is not able to co-allocate rescue units.
-Using probabilistic factors or fuzzy numbers as proxies for uncertainty would also imply other challenges, such as appropriate parameter settings, applicability, interpretation value, and an increase in model complexity.
+In cases where uncertainty prevails, we refer to a non-probabilistic, fuzzy optimization model presented in [32] even though this model is not able to co-allocate rescue units.
+Using probabilistic factors or fuzzy numbers as proxies for uncertainty would also imply other challenges, such as appropriate applicability, parameter settings, interpretation value, and an increase in model complexity.